 Find out what you need to know when choosing your subjects.

-Study Abroad students can choose to add a Study Abroad Certificate of Specialisation to their studies.
+Study Abroad Program students can choose to add a certificate of specialisation to their studies.

 To qualify for the certificate, you must complete two units from any one discipline.
 You can also qualify for a dual certificate of specialisation if you complete two units from each of two disciplines.